X11Libre/misc/logo-poll/readme.txt

 # Install Python dependencies
 pip install --upgrade pip
-pip install Pillow imagehash cairosvg PyGitHub requests logging mimetypes beautifulsoup4
+pip install Pillow imagehash cairosvg PyGitHub requests logging beautifulsoup4

 # You are now ready to use all the scripts.
 # In the scripts you will need to replace GITHUB_TOKEN = "ghp_xxxxxxxxxxxxxxxxxxxxxxxx" with your github token.